Advancing Resilience & Community Health

 Learn along with us

-Our experience with innovative partnership models around shared goals gives us great hope, but CBO/healthcare contract relationships are relatively new territory and we’re all learning a lot about what they take.
-So, in addition to working directly with three CBO networks – EngageWell IPA, Metropolitan Alliance of Connected Communities, and Thomas Jefferson Area Coalition for the Homeless – and their partners, we’re going to share what we learn along the way.
+Our experience with innovative partnership models around shared goals gives us great hope, but CBO/healthcare contract relationships are relatively new territory and we’re all learning what they take.
+In addition to working directly with three CBO networks – EngageWell IPA, Metropolitan Alliance of Connected Communities, and Thomas Jefferson Area Coalition for the Homeless – and their partners, we’re going to share what we learn along the way.
 Sign up here to get all the latest updates.

 Participating Networks & Advisory Group